 I don’t think so.

-However, there are a lot of people that don’t know the fact that Notion can be used as a platform with an agile project management methodology implemented.
+However, there are a lot of people who don’t know the fact that Notion can be used as a platform with an agile project management methodology implemented.

 With Notion, teams can use all of their creativity to make unlimited boards – in which each detail regarding a project can be displayed.

 For example, each team can check project management status, deadlines, and updates before meetings without having to change applications to deliver projects on schedule.
 Likewise, they can use this Trello alternative project management tool to create custom reports, get rid of repetitive task lists, and focus on workflow management of each and every team member.

 ⭐Rating on G2: 4.7 out of 5 stars

 - Free Plan: Free forever for personal use.

 - Plus Plan: $8/month per user when billed annually.

 - Business Plan: $15/month per user when billed annually.